nest/nestml/doc/nestml_language/nestml_language_concepts.rst

 Event attributes
 ~~~~~~~~~~~~~~~~

-Each spiking output event corresponds to a Dirac delta pulse and can be parameterised by one attributes (the area of the pulse).
+Each spiking output event corresponds to a Dirac delta pulse and can be parameterised by one attribute (the area of the pulse).
 For example, a synapse could assign a weight (as a real number) to its spike events by including this value in the call to ``emit_spike()``:

 .. code-block:: nestml